rahlk/for-sheetal/Tutorials.md

 ![](http://i.giphy.com/s0z685OFhWyuk.gif)

+As an exercise do follow [**this**](https://realpython.com/blog/python/web-development-with-flask-fetching-data-with-requests/) guide.
+It combines Flask, JS, and D3 to create an Webpage that visualizes REAL DATA.
+*Feel free to skip deployment on Dokku for now*
 This list goes on.
 I'll stop here for now.
 Call me when you get this far and I'll update this page.